keithbowes/obmenu/README.md

 ## INSTALLATION

-Type these commands in a shell:
+Type this command in a shell:

 `sudo python setup.py install`